As of: 29th June 2024

 Contents

-The IFRS Foundation functions as a non-profit foundation, aiming to formulate high-quality global accounting standards, promote the utilization and implementation of these standards, and facilitate the alignment of national accounting standards with its global counterparts.
-The Foundation supervises the activities of both the IASB (International Accounting Standards Board), responsible for financial standards, and the ISSB (International Sustainability Standards Board), responsible for non-financial standards.
+The IFRS Foundation is a non-profit organization dedicated to developing high-quality global accounting standards.
+Its objectives include promoting the use and application of these standards and facilitating the convergence of national accounting standards with international standards.
+The Foundation oversees the work of both the IASB (i.e. the Board that issues the financial standards) and the ISSB (i.e. the Board that issues the non-financial standards).

 Position